CumulusNetworks/docs/content/cumulus-netq-42/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-the-LLDP-Service.md

 {{<tab "NetQ UI" >}}

-A summary of the LLDP session is available from the Network Services|LLDP Session card workflow, showing the node and its peer and current status.
+A summary of the LLDP session is available from the Network Services|LLDP Session card, showing the node and its peer as well as current status.

 To view the summary: